umts/aggressive-epsilon/README.md

 + `GET /item_types/:id`

   This endpoint lists the properties of an item type and of its items.
+  You must have read access to the item type.
   Unlike `/item_types/`, this endpoint lists the ID of each item.

   A **response** will look like: